dprint/dprint/website/src/plugins/yapf.md

 # YAPF Plugin

 Deprecated.
+You may want to consider using [dprint-plugin-ruff](/plugins/ruff) instead.

-Use [dprint-plugin-exec](/plugins/exec) instead, which will allow you to format with YAPF's CLI.
+Alternatively, use [dprint-plugin-exec](/plugins/exec) instead, which will allow you to format with YAPF's CLI.